 If you want your retirement savings to grow tax free, you need a Roth IRA or Roth 401k.
 If tax-free growth is generally preferred, you can accomplish this outside of the business.
 However, there are some problems, or at least potential problems.

-If you have a regular IRA you can do the same thing.
+If you have a traditional IRA you can do the same thing.
 Be careful about shooting your income into the stratosphere in terms of marginal tax brackets.
 Too many financial advisors and taxpayers mess this up.
 Let us help.
 Let us model this taxable event.

-Another option along the IRA lines is to make a non-deductible IRA contribution and then convert that into a Roth IRA the following year.
+Another option along the IRA lines is to make a non-deductible traditional IRA contribution and then convert that into a Roth IRA the following year.
 This has zero tax consequence since it was never deducted in the first place.
-So if you make too much money for a Roth IRA contribution you can contribute to a non-deductible traditional IRA and later convert it.
+Therefore, if you make too much money for a Roth IRA contribution you can contribute to a non-deductible traditional IRA and later convert it.

 You are limited to one rollover or conversion per year per account (there is mild controversy within the IRS publications and industry practices on the number of allowed rollovers).

-Taxpayer's Comprehensive Guide to LLCs and S Corps : 2019 Edition
+Taxpayer's Comprehensive Guide to LLCs and S Corps 2021-2022 Edition

-This KB article is an excerpt from our book which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
+This KB article is an excerpt from our 430-page book (some picture pages, but no scatch and sniff) which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
 We used to publish with iTunes and Nook, but keeping up with two different formats was brutal.
-You can cruise through these KB articles, click on the fancy buttons below or visit our webpage which provides more information at-
+You can cruise through these KB articles online, click on the fancy buttons below or visit our webpage which provides more information at-